quinneden/virby-nix-darwin/README.md

 ## Features

-- **Seamless Integration**: Automatically integrates with nix-darwin's build system
-- **On-Demand Activation**: Optional VM lifecycle management with automatic startup/shutdown
+- **On-Demand Activation**: Optional socket activation for starting the VM only when needed
 - **Rosetta Support**: Build x86_64-linux packages on Apple Silicon using Rosetta translation
-- **Secure by Default**: VM is locked down and only accessible via SSH with generated keys
+- **Secure by Default**: VM is exposed only on the loopback interface (i.e. `127.0.0.1`) and only accessible via key-based authentication
-- **Configurable Resources**: Adjust CPU cores, memory, and disk size to your needs
+- **Configurable Resources**: Configurable VM parameters and arbitrary NixOS modules
-- **Debug Support**: Optional logging and serial console access for troubleshooting

 ## Architecture